galacticcouncil/Basilisk-docs/docs/infra_testnet.md

 ```

-The output value of this TF is the ARN to be used in your `Ingress` Manifest file.
+The output value of this TF is the ARN to be used in your `Ingress` manifest file.

-## Github Actions to wrap it all
+## Github Actions

-Of course, you can just write your manifest files, and deploy your Kubernetes Objects using `kubectl apply`, but you might as well want to do it through a CI-CD.
-We use Github Actions, and it's pretty straightforward:
+After having the manifests ready, it is time to bring everything together and deploy the defined Kubernetes objects.
+Instead of using `kubectl apply`, we decided to integrate it in a CI/CD pipeline.
+We use Github Actions, and it's pretty straight-forward:

 ```yaml
 name: deploy app to k8s and expose